alexjvr1/VelocityUCL/README.md

 We will count the number of reads in the raw dataset and at each filtering step to assess the proportion of raw reads that remain in the final dataset.

-Count the raw reads for each individual from all populations.
+1. Count the raw reads for each individual from all populations.
 Update the shared spreadsheet found [here](https://docs.google.com/spreadsheets/d/1q0PjdjiDabJCutWC0NvQog6sbgB7bKcxBNgD8dPc7uQ/edit?usp=sharing).

+Raw reads can be counted using fastqc.

-Find information about each species' sampling date and site [here](https://docs.google.com/spreadsheets/d/1G9r50W0VV_ANZ19rIvqZpXWFemy2MW76_iXuyBuCQGA/edit?usp=sharing)
+2. Find information about each species' sampling date and site [here](https://docs.google.com/spreadsheets/d/1G9r50W0VV_ANZ19rIvqZpXWFemy2MW76_iXuyBuCQGA/edit?usp=sharing), and update the shared file accordingly.